-The estimated prior service cost and net loss for the defined benefit plans to be amortized from accumulated other comprehensive income (loss) into net periodic benefit cost during 2019 are both expected to be zero.
+The estimated prior service cost and net loss for the defined benefit plans to be amortized from accumulated other comprehensive income (loss) into net periodic benefit cost during 2020 are expected to be zero and \$1, respectively.

-During the third quarter of 2018, the Company's U.S. pension plans settled portions of their projected benefit obligations through the purchase of annuities and lump sum payments to certain participants.
+During 2018, the Company's U.S. pension plans settled portions of their projected benefit obligations through the purchase of annuities and lump sum payments to certain participants.
 In conjunction with the settlement, the Company also remeasured the pension obligations and plan assets of the affected plans, resulting in a \$26 increase in accumulated other comprehensive income (loss) before tax and a corresponding decrease in net pension liabilities recorded in the consolidated balance sheets.
-The Company recognized a \$14 one-time settlement gain in other income, net, which was reclassified from accumulated other comprehensive income (loss).
+During 2018, the Company recognized a \$14 one-time settlement gain in other income, net, which was reclassified from accumulated other comprehensive income (loss).